DBS Checks and Certificates

 If a band member already has a DBS certificate, do they need a new one?

 The Safeguarding Officer needs to see the certificate and official photographic proof of ID to check the certificate belongs to the person.
 The workforce and level of check need to be the same as the one you require.
 The role needs to be the same or similar.
 The person needs to be on the DBS Update Service so that you can check that the information on the certificate is still valid.
+Once the Safeguarding Officer has used the Update Service to check out someone's status they also need to make sure they see the original certificate to see if there are any convictions / other information listed on it.
 If all these conditions are met then the member does not need to complete another application unless it is your band's policy to ask them to do so.

 What happens if a DBS certificate comes back and there are convictions listed on it?